In this article:

 - SDI can be ‘clocked’ to allow the frames to be in sync with each other

-- There is no two-way handshake protocol which boosts reliability
+- There is no two-way handshake protocol, boosting reliability

-- It’ great for the ‘first and last hop’ in a video system
+- It’s great for the ‘first and last hop’ in a video system

 - It provides compatibility between a range of devices